 498. Independent Study in Chemistry (1-5).
-Pr., 25 hours chemistry and Department Approval.
+Pr.
+25 hours of chemistry and departmental approval.

-CRIMINAL JUSTICE (CJ)
+JUSTICE AND PUBLIC SAFETY (JPS)

-Associate Professors McCreedy (Head) and Osterhoff Assistant Professors Schlotterback and Schrader Instructor Hyland
+Associate Professors McCreedy (Head), Osterhoff and Schlotterback Assistant Professor Schrader Instructor Hyland

-211. Survey of Criminal Justice Administration (5).
+101. Introduction to Justice and Public Safety (5).

-Philosophy and history of criminal justice administration; examination of criminal justice agencies operating as an interacting system from law enforcement agencies through the courts and into correctional components.
+Philosophy and history of justice and public safety administration; examination of criminal justice and public safety agencies operating as an interacting system from law enforcement agencies through the courts and into correctional components as well as other related agencies.

-304. Criminal Justice: Ecology and Etiology (5).
+221. Justice and Public Safety Organizational Systems (5).